-Our collection of creative content is provided by a community of contributors from around the world and is vetted by our proprietary technology and specialized team of reviewers to ensure that it meets our standards of quality and licensability.
-Whether photographers, videographers, illustrators, designers or musicians, our community of more than 350,000 approved contributors as of December 31, 2017 ranges from part-time enthusiasts to full-time professionals, and all of them must meet the content standards that our customers have come to expect from Shutterstock.
-Supplementing the content in our collection, enabled by our acquisition of Flashstock, we launched Shutterstock Custom in 2017, which connects business customers with a vast network of contributors from whom to request custom branded imagery to meet their most specific content needs.
-The content contributed by our five highest-earning contributors was together responsible for less than 5% of downloads in 2017.
+Our collection of content is provided by a community of contributors from around the world and is vetted by our proprietary technology and specialized team of reviewers to ensure that it meets our standards of quality and licensability.
+Whether photographers, videographers, illustrators, designers or musicians, our community of more than 650,000 approved contributors as of December 31, 2018 ranges from part-time enthusiasts to full-time professionals, and all of them must meet our robust quality standards.
+Supplementing the content in our collection and enabled by our acquisition of Flashstock, we launched Shutterstock Custom in 2017, which through our platform, connects business customers with a vast network of contributors from whom to request custom branded imagery to meet their most specific content needs.
+The content contributed by our five highest-earning contributors was together responsible for less than 3% of downloads in 2018, demonstrating the breadth and depth of our contributor population.

-The breadth and quality of our content offerings are critical to our success, and we have created an easy-to-use online account creation process, through which we enable contributors to create an account, become verified, submit content, and once approved for submission, upload content onto our platform for licensing.
-We evaluate content submissions based on certain technical and legal criteria to ensure we maintain the quality and integrity of our content library, including whether applicable releases have been obtained, whether third-party intellectual property is excluded and seeking to minimize other technical concerns such as excess noise or focus issues.
-As of December 31, 2017, over 260 million images and video clips have been submitted from verified contributor accounts.
-For each content submission that is not approved during the review process, we notify the contributor by email with an explanation why the image was not published, including guidance on our standards and insight into customers' expectations; we believe that this feedback is valuable to contributors and enhances the quality of future content submissions as well as our customers' experience.
+The breadth and quality of our content offerings are critical to our success, and we have created an easy-to-use online account creation process, which we are continually improving, through which we enable contributors to create an account, become verified, submit content, and once approved for submission, upload content onto our platform for licensing.
+We evaluate submissions based on certain technical and legal criteria to ensure we maintain the quality and integrity of our content library, including whether applicable releases have been obtained, whether third-party intellectual property is excluded and seeking to minimize other technical concerns such as excess noise or focus issues.
+As of December 31, 2018, over 350 million images and video clips have been submitted from verified contributor accounts.
+For each content submission that is not approved during the review process, we notify the contributor by email with an explanation why the image was not published, including guidance on our standards and insight into customers' expectations.
+We believe that this feedback is valuable to contributors and enhances the quality of future content submissions as well as our customers' experience.